 The fortunes of both the hotel and the Van Sweringen brothers diminished during the Great Depression.
 Whereas the Vans' empire fell apart, Hotel Cleveland and the Terminal Tower both survived the economic tempest.
 In 1958, the Sheraton chain acquired the hotel.
 The new owner promptly renamed the hotel the Sheraton-Cleveland and installed a new $5.2 million ballroom as part of its renovation.
 New owners and a new name did not guarantee success, however.
 The changing nature of Cleveland's downtown -- transitioning from a retail focus toward offices and services -- soon began to take its toll, causing the hotel to falter during the 1960s.

 The hotel kept up its tradition of changing names and owners.
 Beginning in 1978, and managed by Stouffer Corp., the refurbished hotel reopened as Stouffer's Inn on the Square.
 In 1989, anticipating the opening of a new shopping mall in the old Terminal concourses, it was renamed the Stouffer-Tower City Plaza.
 Only four years later, in 1993, the hotel changed hands yet again.
 Purchased by Renaissance International, it became known as the Stouffer Renaissance Cleveland Hotel.
-In early 1996, the hotel dropped the Stouffer affiliation and become simply the Renaissance Cleveland.
+In early 1996, the hotel dropped the Stouffer affiliation and became simply the Renaissance Cleveland.